8 Tips to Optimise and Monitor Your Google My Business Listing

-Ask your happy customers to leave feedback and thank and interact with those that do leave feedback.
+Ask your happy customers to leave feedback, and thank and interact with those that do.
 If you receive a negative review, sincerely apologise and solve the issue.
-Responding to reviews and resolving issues illustrates that your company values its customers, appreciate and action feedback and provide high-quality customer care.
+Responding to reviews and resolving issues illustrates that your company values its customers, appreciates and actions feedback, and provides high-quality customer care.
 Furthermore, if you can resolve the customer’s issue, they may change their review to a more positive one.

-If you are using AdWords, link your Google My Business via location extensions so your address and phone number or a call button can display in your ads and make it easier for customers to call or visit your business.
+If you are using Google Ads, link your Google My Business via location extensions so your address and phone number or a call button can display in your ads and make it easier for customers to call or visit your business.